-Instead, I want to discuss a mistake that the President made during his address to the United Nations on 25 September 2018.
-This might come as a surprise, but many speakers make the same mistake, particularly when they are making a sales pitch.
+Instead, I want to discuss a mistake that the President made during his 2018 address to the United Nations.
+Many speakers make the same mistake, particularly when they are making a sales pitch.

-Only 40 seconds into his speech, Trump said, “In less than two years, my administration has accomplished more than almost any administration in the history of our country.
-America’s … [laughter from audience] … so true … [more laughter].”
+Only 40 seconds into his speech, Trump said, “In less than two years, my administration has accomplished more than almost any administration in the history of our country.“

-As the laughter spread throughout the General Assembly Chamber, he paused a moment and then admitted, “Didn’t expect that reaction, but that’s OK.”
+As the laughter spread throughout the General Assembly, Trump paused.
+Then he admitted, “Didn’t expect that reaction, but that’s OK.”

-Readers of my blog and social media platforms know that I am no fan of the President and that I disagree with the majority of his policies and positions.
-Nevertheless, I have also acknowledged the potent simplicity of his speaking style, particularly when it comes to connecting with his base.
+I am no fan of the President and I disagree with many of his policies and positions.
+Nevertheless, I acknowledge the potent simplicity of his speaking style, particularly when it comes to connecting with his base.

-And, as my stand-up comedian friend Mel Kelly noted in a recent conversation I had with him, Trump did respond well to the unexpected reaction by “calling the room”, a technique used by comedians to acknowledge when a joke doesn’t work.
+And, as my stand-up comedian friend Mel Kelly told me, Trump did respond well to the unexpected reaction by “calling the room”.
+It’s a technique used by comedians to acknowledge when a joke doesn’t work.
 So he did win the audience back, at least for a few moments.

 But all that aside, Trump made a gaffe when he started his speech by boasting of his accomplishments.
-Not only did he come across (yet again) as self-centred, many in the room would not consider his accomplishments to be worthy of praise.
+Not only did he come across (yet again) as self-centred, many in the room would not consider his accomplishments to be praiseworthy.

 So what is the connection with sales pitches?
 Fortunately, most people are not nearly as self-centred as Trump.
 However, when they pitch to potential clients, many of them make the same mistake that Trump made at the UN:

 They begin by talking about themselves and their companies.